-Because these models give an impression of being complex from the start, and to enable the best degree of interpretability possible, we are going to set up a series of simple rules to simplify the expression of the model.
-S1 to S6 are the 6 addends of the equations and they are associated to each node of the hidden layer of the net.
-There are addends in some areas of the factors that do not contribute significant values for the prediction of the corresponding growth parameter (Table 4).
+Since these models give an impresión of being complex right from the start, and in order to enable the best degree of interpretability possible, we are going to set up a series of simple rules in order to simplify the expresión of the model.
+S1 to S6 are the six addends of the equations and they are associated to each nodd of the hidden layer of the net.
+There are addends in some areas of the factors that do not contribute significant values for the prediction of the corresponding growth parameter.
+(Table 4).

-Studying how the different addends affect the estimation of the models, we observed that the Gr equation has S3 as the base or tendential addend, expresses the obvious interaction between the temperature, pH, and salt, and over it the other 4 addends are accommodated, 2 by 2.
-S1 and S5 reaches high values, the 1st with a positive sign associated only with the temperature and the 2nd with a negative 1 associated with temperature and chloride.
+Studying how the different addends afects the estimation of the models we observed that the Gr equation, has S3 as the base or tendential addend, expresses the obvious interaction between the temperature, pH, and salt, and over it the other four addends are accommodated, two by two.
+S1 and S5 reaches high values, the first with a positive sign associated only with the temperature and the second with a negative one associated with temperature and chloride.
 It is observed that the effect of the temperature is compensated, while when NaCl increases, the Gr decreases significantly.
-The addends S2 and S4 have a relative value lower than the previous ones, the 1st with a positive sign and the 2nd negative and only results in somewhat significant values for S2 when the temperature and the NaCl are high and for S4 when the pH is high.
-This means that when the temperature increases along with the salt, the values of the 2 addends are compensated, whereas when the pH increases, the Gr decreases somewhat.
-Nitrate hardly affects the Gr because the temperature deprives it of protagonism.
+The addends S2 and S4 have a relative value lower than the previous ones, the first with a positive sign and the second negative and only results in somewhat significant values for S2 when the temperature and the NaCl are high and for S4 when the pH is high.
+This means that when the temperature rises along with the salt, the values of the two addends are compensated, while when the pH raises, the Gr decreases somewhat.
+Nitrate hardly affects the Gr since the temperature deprives it of protagonism.

-Under refrigeration conditions (T $\leq$ 14 °C) and/or with little salt, the equation can be simplified to only 2 addends (Table 4).
-When the pH is low (pH $\leq$ 5.5), the S4 addend can be eliminated.
+Under refrigeration conditions (T \leq 14°C) and/or with little salt, the equation can be simplified to only two addends.(Table 4).
+When the pH is low (pH< = 5.5), the S4 addend can be eliminated.

-In the lag equation, the primary (S1) and 3rd (S3) addends always appear in the model with different values of environmental factors, which is why they are its base addends.
+In the lag equation, the primary (S1) and third (S3) addends always appear in the model with different values of environmental factors, which is why they are its base addends.
 This indicates that the lag value depends directly and basically on the amount of salt, and inversely on the interaction of salt with the temperature and the pH, and to a lesser extent on the amount of nitrate.
-The relationship between the S1 values is approximately double those of S3 when the values of the factors are high.
-This means that a strong direct relationship exists between NaCl and lag.
-Table 4 shows that when the salt hits minimum values, the equation can be simplified to 2 addends.
-The effect of the temperature and NaCl is compensated between S3, S4, and S5, although when pH rises the lag is decreased.
+The relation between the S1 values is approximately double those of S3 when the values of the factors are high.
+This means that a strong direct relationship exists between NaCl and Lag.
+Table 4 shows that when the salt hits minimum values, the equation can be simplified to two addends.
+The effect of the temperature and NaCl is compensated between S3, S4 and S5, although when pH rises the lag is decreased.

 When the temperature increases and the pH goes down, the lag is seen to decrease due to S3 because the temperature is compensated by S4 and S5 addends and the pH continues to show an inverse relationship with lag in the S5 addend.
-Increasing the nitrate increases the lag because the sum of the values of the S2, S4, and S5 addends is always positive where nitrate appears.
+Increasing the nitrate increases the lag, since the sum of the values of the S2, S4 and S5 addends is always positive where nitrate appears.